-Juneteenth is an important holiday that commemorates the day of emancipation from slavery in Galveston, Texas on June 19, 1865, which was the last state to do so.
-Since then, Syracuse New York has played an important role in the State of New York in achieving and maintaining freedom, equality, and opportunity for African Americans.
+Juneteenth is an important holiday that commemorates the day of emancipation from slavery in Galveston, Texas, on June 19, 1865, which was the last state to do so.
+Since then, Syracuse, New York, has played an important role in the State of New York in achieving and maintaining freedom, equality, and opportunity for African Americans.
 Central New York is home to many early abolitionists and civil rights advocates.

 Syracuse Juneteenth Celebrations

-This year’s event schedule is listed below, be sure to keep up to date with Syracusejuneteenth.org as details of the event become finalized in the coming weeks.
+This year’s event schedule is listed below.
+Be sure to keep up to date with Syracusejuneteenth.org as details of the event become finalized in the coming weeks.

 -

-Flag Raising Ceremony - 12:00 pm | City Hall
+Flag Raising Ceremony - 12:00 pm | City Hall, 233 East Washington Street

 -

-Juneteenth Festival (5:00 pm - 10:00 pm) | Clinton Square
+Festivities at Clinton Square (5:00 pm - 10:00 pm)

-Saturday, June 14th
+Saturday, June 20, 2026

 -